The-Yak-Collective/yakcollective/_project_pages/astonishing-stories-agglomerizing-the-aesthetic.md

     }
   </style>
 ---
+TEST!
+AGAIN!
 Sometimes I just marvel at the world we live in.
 People always bitch about the global, remote workforce -- a race to the bottom, downward pressure on wages, blah, blah, blah -- but here I was getting ready to Virtual HouseGuest with my new girlfriend's parents for dinner tomorrow, and I was about to get some niche expertise on styling my hair on a Sunday night.
 You needed something, no matter how minor, someone, somewhere in the world could help you with it.
 It was amazing!

 "Hi, this is JoAnne, your Medium-Length Men's Hair consultant.
 First, can I get your hair profile?"
 I turned my head from side to side so that the camera on my computer could capture all the angles of my head.
 "Thank you.
 While that's processing, what can I help you with today?"